Going on holiday with your pet? Tips and advice

 In summer, your pet may be at risk of overheating.
 This can be caused by a lack of shade or an excessively hot environment (such as a parked car on a hot summer day).
 Dog breeds with short noses (such as French/English Bulldogs and Pugs) are at a higher risk of overheating.
 The consequences of overheating can be very serious.
 Dogs cannot sweat and can only lose their body heat through the soles of their paws and by panting.
 When a dog overheats, it will start panting to release body heat.
 Due to the exertion caused by panting, the dog's body heat will actually rise further.
 It is therefore very important when you go on holiday to a warm country that you pay close attention to your dog and give it plenty of opportunities to cool down.

 On hot days, it is important that your pet can lie down in a shaded area on a cool surface with plenty of drinking water.
 Avoid long walks in warm countries and ensure that the dog can swim to cool down where possible.
 It is also important that you provide your car with plenty of refreshment during your car journey.
 For example, offer your dog fresh water regularly (bring it along in a cooler bag).
-You can use the Road Refresher Pet Travel Bowl or the H2O2GO water bottle.
 Never leave your dog alone in the car!

 Should your dog unexpectedly get overheated, then it is important to administer first aid by cooling your dog down as quickly as possible.
 You should also contact a local veterinarian immediately.
-Bring your dog out of the sun immediately, put a wet towel over it or let your dog lie/swim in the water.
+Bring your dog out of the sun immediately, put a wet towel over your dog or let your dog lie/swim in the water.
+Lay wet towels on your dog's belly and refresh these every 5 minutes.
+Never completely cover your dog with wet towels, as this prevents your dog from losing its body heat!
 If you are able to, sometimes the best thing to do is shave a dog with a thick or long coat.
 Make sure that the dog has fresh drinking water available.

 It is a good idea to bring a First Aid kit on holiday with you.
-A good First Aid kit should include bandages (petflex), such as sterile gauze, betadine or iodine wipes, leukotape, scissors and protective gloves.
+A good First Aid kit should include bandages, such as sterile gauze, betadine or iodine wipes, leukotape, scissors and protective gloves.
 Nail clippers are needed for torn nails.
 A tick remover should also be part of the First Aid kit.
-We also have ready-made First Aid kits, such as Duvo pet first aid kit, Trixie first aid kit in our range.
 In our article about First Aid, you can find advice on how to administer first aid to your pet.

 Do you have any further questions about going on holiday with or without pets?
 Please contact our veterinarian by phone on 020 3191 8322, or via e-mail at: email@example.com